 - You have immunity because you had the disease (measles/rubella and mumps only).
 A physician’s written statement is required to prove immunity.

 - You have laboratory evidence of immune titer.
 A titer is a blood test that verifies whether you’re immune to certain diseases or vaccinations you’ve already had.

 - You’re medically unable to be vaccinated.
 If you’re unable to be vaccinated due to a medical reason (for example, allergy to eggs, pregnancy, reaction to a vaccine, or participation in a current sequence of immunizations), you’ll need a physician’s written statement that documents each specific medical contraindication.

-Along with a physician’s written statement and/or documentation, you must also print and complete a medical provider form.
-Upload the form and other documentation to Student Central using our secure contact form.
+Upload your physician's written statement and/or documentation to Student Central using our secure contact form.
 Under “Topic,” choose “Student records,” then “Update immunization.”
 (Or you may bring or mail your paperwork to Student Central.)